MEDICINE AND SURGERY "F"

 2

-is inhaled and expired with air, and is dissolved in all body fluid, but it does not take part in cellular respiration and is completely inhert in our body.
+is inhaled and expired with air, and is dissolved in all body fluids, but it does not take part in cellular respiration and is completely inhert in our body.
 H

 2